a NEW EXHIBITION from the creators of jorvik Viking centre

 Gallery of Images

-> Images of the Gladiators Exhibition currently on display in the BEacon Museum, Whitehaven
+Images of the Gladiators Exhibition when on display at the BEacon Museum, Whitehaven

-> Images of the gladiators exhibition on display in other venues
+Images of the gladiators exhibition on display in other venues

 The newly refurbished Beacon in Whitehaven offers an interactive experience for all the family.